Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: Experiments

 \subsection{Full System Evaluation in Amazon Robotics Challenge}

 To evaluate the performance of our system as a whole, we used it as part of our MIT-Princeton entry for the 2017 Amazon Robotics Challenge (ARC), where state-of-the-art pick-and-place solutions competed in the context of a warehouse automation task.
-Participants were tasked with designing a robot system to grasp and recognize a large variety of different objects in unstructured storage systems.
+Participants were tasked with designing a fully autonomous robot system to grasp and recognize a large variety of different objects from unstructured bins.
 The objects were characterized by a number of difficult-to-handle properties.
-Unlike earlier versions of the competition~\cite{Correll2016}, half of the objects were novel in the 2017 edition of the competition.
+Unlike earlier versions of the competition (\cite{Correll2016}), half of the objects were novel to the robot in the 2017 edition by the time of the competition.
 The physical objects as well as related item data (i.e. product images, weight, 3D scans), were given to teams just 30 minutes before the competition.
 While other teams used the 30 minutes to collect training data for the new objects and re-train models, our unique system did not require any of that during those 30 minutes.

-\myparagraph{Setup.} Our system setup for the competition features several differences.
+\mypara{Setup.} Our system setup for the competition features several differences.
 We incorporated weight sensors to our system, using them as a guard to signal stop for grasping primitive behaviors during execution.
-We also used the measured weights of objects provided by Amazon to boost recognition accuracy to near perfect performance.
+We also used the measured weights of objects provided by Amazon to boost recognition accuracy to near perfect performance as well as to prevent double-picking.
 Green screens made the background more uniform to further boost accuracy of the system in the recognition phase.
 For inferring affordances, Table \ref{table:affordance-prediction} shows that our data-driven methods with ConvNets provide more precise affordances for both suction and grasping than the baseline algorithms.
 For the case of parallel-jaw grasping, however, we did not have time to develop a fully stable network architecture before the day of the competition, so we decided to avoid risks and use the baseline grasping algorithm.
 The ConvNet-based approach became stable with the reduction to inferring only horizontal grasps and rotating the input heightmaps.

-This is discussed more in depth in the Appendix, along with a state tracking/estimation algorithm used for the picking task of the ARC.
+\mypara{State tracking and estimation.} We also designed a state tracking and estimation algorithm for the full system in order to perform competitively in the picking task of the ARC, where the goal is to pick \textit{target} objects out of a storage system (\eg shelves, separate work-cells) and place them into specific boxes for order fulfillment.